 Colleen has toured extensively both at home and abroad.
 Highlights have included The KVMR Grass Valley Celtic Festival, Winston-Salem Celtic Festival, Juan de Fuca Festival of the Arts, and Seattle’s respected Northwest Folklife Festival, where she has been a performer since 1980.
 Her music can be heard on radio from Italy, to Ireland, to New York, to Hawaii, to Japan and all parts in between.
-Tradconnect.com writes that Colleen is “one of America’s best traditional voices.”
-(Sept 2013)
+Irish Music Magazine writes that Colleen is “among the best in her genre.”

 John Weed and Stuart Mason are members of Molly’s Revenge, a dynamic, acoustic Celtic band known for its unique and infectious enthusiasm.
 Molly’s Revenge has performed at many of the top folk festivals and performing arts events in the USA, and prestigious events in Australia, Scotland, and China.
 They have released 11 albums and appeared on stage with John Doyle, Liz Carroll, Aaron Jones, and other top Celtic artists.
 “There is an engaging freshness and yet an impressive maturity in their playing,” said National Heritage Award recipient Mick Moloney.

 An accomplished fiddler across genres, John Weed has lived in Ireland and immersed himself in the traditional styles of Clare and Donegal.
 The result is an old-time Irish fiddling style that compliments his forays into bluegrass, swing, and other American music.
 Stuart Mason has been collecting and performing traditional music for over 30 years.
 He has appeared on stage from Ireland to China performing Celtic, old time bluegrass, and his original compositions, which have won awards from the West Coast Songwriters Association.